 Westminster Cooling Center During high temperature weather conditions it is important to stay hydrated and cool.
 The Westminster Senior Center serves as the City Cooling Center located at 8200 Westminster Blvd.
 Call 714 895-2878 for hours of operation.

-Disasters may strike quickly and frequently without any advance warning.
+Preparedness Information Disasters may strike quickly without any advance warning.
 Immediately after a disaster or wide-spread emergency, electricity, gas, water and telephones may not be working.
 Public safety services, such as fire, police and health services may be extremely limited or unavailable.
 There is a very high likelihood that you will have to rely on your own training and resources for the first 72 hours after a major disaster or catastrophic event.
 This means "getting ready" in advance and "staying ready" over the long-term.

+The City of Westminster has a comprehensive Emergency Management Program which includes all elements necessary to respond quickly and effectively to major emergencies.
+These elements include Emergency plans, Public Safety Officers, Public Education Programs and trained volunteers.
 Volunteers are a vital part of the City’s disaster preparedness program.
 They include our Community Emergency Response Teams (CERT) and Radio Amateur Civil Emergency Services (RACES) program.
 For information on upcoming disaster preparedness training, and to find out how you can be involved, visit our CERT and RACES sites.